GreenLinkGroup29/Iot_Project_group29/README.md

 The project shows the following limitations which are correlated to the utilisation of free softwares or free version's softwares:

--‌ The free version of Thingspeak allows the creation of just 4 channels, with 4 fields each, limitating the number of couples user-greenhouse to 4 and the number of graphs per each of them to also 4.
+-‌ The free version of Thingspeak allows the creation of just 4 channels, with 8 fields each, limitating the number of couples user-greenhouse to 4.

 -‌ The Accuweather API that is used to receive real time data about the greenhouses' cities offers a very limited number of available calls for the same API key, therefore it should be changed frequently.